AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Solution: Incorporate domain knowledge during text annotation and model training phases.
 It can help your sentiment analysis algorithms to differentiate between words that have different meanings in different contexts.

-2. Negation Detection
+2. Negation detection

 Just because a sentence contains negation (e.g., no, not, -non, -less, -dis), it does not mean that the overall sentiment of the statement is negative.
-Current negation detection methods are not sufficient to classify the sentiment correctly.
-For instance, “It was not unpleasant” is a statement with negation and can be classified by the algorithm as negative, but it conveys a positive meaning.
+Current negation detection methods are not sufficient to classify the sentiment correctly.2 For instance, “It was not unpleasant” is a statement with negation and can be classified by the algorithm as negative, but it conveys a positive meaning.

 Solution: Train your algorithm with large datasets, including all possible negation words.
-A combination of term-counting methods that regard contextual valence shifters and machine learning methods is found to be effective in identifying negation signals more accurately.
+A combination of term-counting methods that regard contextual valence shifters and machine learning methods is found to be effective in identifying negation signals more accurately.3

-3. Multilingual Data
+3. Multilingual data

 Although English is the common language used worldwide, as companies grow, they engage with customers globally.
 This results in customers using different languages while providing feedback.
 However, the sentiment analysis tools are primarily trained to categorize the words in one language, and some sentiments may get lost in translation.
 This causes a significant problem, especially while conducting sentiment analysis on non-English reviews or feedback.